The Twins Almanac for June

 June 16, 1970

-Such Makes Only Appearance Against Twins
+Dick Such Pitches Against Twins

-Playing for the Ted Williams-managed Washington Senators, future Twins pitching coach (1986–2001) Dick Such makes his only career appearance against the Twins at Met Stadium.
-He entered down 5-2 in the seventh, walking Rod Carew to lead off the inning.
+Playing for the Ted Williams-managed Washington Senators, future Twins pitching coach (1986–2001) Dick Such made his only career appearance against the Twins at Met Stadium on this date in 1970.
+He entered down 5-2 in the seventh, and walked Rod Carew to lead off the inning.
 Carew stole second and advanced to third on a wild pitch.
 It was a moot point, however, as Tony Oliva hit a two-run homer.
-After the homer, Such loaded the bases, but got pitcher Jim Perry to ground out to end the inning.
+(Of course Such and Oliva were the pitching and hitting coaches for the 1987 World Series Championship team.)

 Jim Perry went 3-for-4 in the game (raising his average to .361) with an RBI and run scored.